Back to Blog

 When the sending fee is removed, the exchange rate markup almost always increases to compensate.
 A provider offering "free" transfers might apply a 3% spread on the exchange rate, costing you significantly more on a $2,000 transfer than a competitor charging a flat $10 fee with a tighter rate.

-Now that you understand why these fees exist, let us name them.
 Knowing what to look for is the first step toward avoiding being overcharged.
+Here are the fees you need to identify before every transfer.

 This is the fee your bank or provider charges you to initiate the transfer.
 It is typically the most visible cost in the process.